sorskoot/GameDevTVJam2023/Assets/_game/Docs/GameDesignDoc.md

 To build "Life at Pixel Farm" within a one-week timeframe, the following daily plan has been devised to maximize productivity and ensure timely completion:

-#### Day 1 - Initial Setup
+#### Day 1 - Initial Setup [X]
 1. Set up the project environment in Unity or a similar game engine.
 2. Import or create basic VR assets and configure the necessary input controls for player interaction.
-3. Create placeholders for UI elements such as inventory and currency display.

-#### Day 2 - Art Assets
-1. Design or source pixel art assets for seeds, crops, farm plot tiles, and other essential visuals.
+3. Added basic locomotion.
-2. Implement these assets into the game world to establish its overall visual style.
+4. Established its overall visual style.

-#### Day 3 - Core Gameplay Mechanics
+#### Day 2 -  Core Gameplay Mechanics
-1. Program the planting mechanic: allow players to select seeds from their inventory and place them onto plot tiles.
+1. Start scripting plants, soil, planting, growing and harvesting.
 2. Develop a system for simulating crop growth with different stages of maturity.

+#### Day 3 - Art Assets
+1. Design more pixel art assets for seeds, crops, farm plot tiles, and other essential visuals.
+2. Program the planting mechanic: allow players to select seeds from their inventory and place them onto plot tiles.

 #### Day 4 - Interaction & Harvesting
 1. Enable players to interact with fully-grown crops for harvesting purposes.